 Write down all the letters of the alphabet on a piece of paper.
 Take each letter in turn and cross out any that you don’t want to use starting with these suggestions:

-- think about the starting letter – do you want to use an initial that another family member already has – in years to come, if letters arrive addressed to T Jones, could they be for several family members?
+- think about the starting letter.
+Do you think it’s important not to use an initial that another family member already has?
+For example, in years to come, if letters arrive addressed to T Jones, could they be for several family members?

 - are there letters that combined with your surname make an undesirable word? – e.g. S Windler becomes Swindler